RETTA: Retrieval-Enhanced Test-Time Adaptation for Zero-Shot Video Captioning

-Inspired by~\cite{ept, ZeroCap, zerota}, we also employ two losses to optimize the augment caption generation module.
-The first loss aims to reduce the gap between the generated caption and the corresponding video.
-It can be described as:
+Inspired by~\cite{ZeroCap, ept, zerota}, we also employ two reliable losses to optimize the augment caption generation module.
+The first loss aims to reduce the gap between the generated caption and the corresponding video:

-where $T$ is the total number of sampled video frames and we use these video frames to represent a video.
+where $T$ is the total number of sampled video frames.
 CLIP calculates the average matching score between each sampled frame $F$ in $\mathcal{F}$ and $s_k$.

 The second loss maintains the natural language fluency of the generated caption while aligning it with the video content:

 where CE is the cross-entropy loss function, $\hat{w}_{i+1}$ is the distribution of generated token without soft prompt.